paralleldrive/riteway/README.md

 ```

 ```
-render = (jsx: String) => CheerioObject
+render = (jsx) => CheerioObject
 ```

-Take a JSX string and return a [Cheerio object](https://cheerio.js.org/), a partial implementation of the jQuery core API which makes selecting from your rendered JSX markup easy.
+Take a JSX object and return a [Cheerio object](https://cheerio.js.org/), a partial implementation of the jQuery core API which makes selecting from your rendered JSX markup easy.